Sara Morrison

-The Hon.
-Antoinette Sara Frances Sibell Morrison (born 9 August 1934), known as Sara Morrison, is a British politician, businesswoman and philanthropist.
+Antoinette Sara Frances Sibell Morrison (born 9 August 1934) is a British politician, businesswoman and philanthropist.
 She was vice-chairman of the Conservative Party from 1971 to 1975 and worked for companies including the General Electric Company, Abbey National bank and Carlton TV.
 She was also Chairperson of World Wide Fund for Nature (WWF) UK.

 Family

 Morrison was born as the Hon.
 Antoinette Sara Frances Sibell Long on 9 August 1934 in Kensington, London.
 Her father was the peer and soldier Walter Long, 2nd Viscount Long, and her mother was Frances Laura Charteris.

 As a sixteen-month-old infant in 1935, Morrison featured on the cover of Tatler magazine with her mother.
 On her maternal side, Morrison's uncle was novelist and screenwriter Hugo Charteris and her aunt was society hostess Ann Fleming.

 Morrison's parents divorced in 1942.
 Her father was killed in action at Uden, Netherlands in 1944, while serving with the Coldstream Guards in World War II.
 Her mother married three more times, firstly to William Ward, 3rd Earl of Dudley, secondly to Michael Temple Canfield, and thirdly to John Spencer-Churchill, 10th Duke of Marlborough.

 Morrison was the last member of the Long family to live at South Wraxall Manor in South Wraxall, Wiltshire.

 On 28 October 1954, Morrison married landowner and Conservative politician Charles Morrison, the second son of John Morrison, 1st Baron Margadale and the Honourable Margaret Esther Lucie Smith.
 They had two children: a daughter Anabel Laura Dorothy Morrison and a son David John Morrison, who had Princess Alexandra of Kent as a godmother.
 The marriage ended in divorce in 1984.